 All colors and lengths will be accepted.
 The Village cannot accept garland, live greens, wreathes, or other non-recyclables.

-Christmas trees will be picked up from the curbside for shredding, chipping, and composting annually on the first through the third week in January.
-After the third Wednesday, a $2.30 refuse sticker will be required to ensure pickup.
+Christmas trees will be picked up from the curbside for shredding, chipping, and composting annually in January.
+After the publicized deadline listed on the Village's website, $2.50 refuse sticker will be required to ensure pickup.

 When available, compost can be picked up at no charge at the Winnetka Public Works Yards, 1390 Willow Road, Monday through Friday, 8:30 am to 3 pm.
 Bring your own shovel and container.